-The Internship and the Didactic Program in Dietetics at the University of the Incarnate Word are currently granted accreditation by the Commission on Accreditation for Dietetics Education of the American Dietetic Association (CADE).
-The address and phone number of CADE are: 216 W. Jackson Blvd., Suite 800, Chicago, IL 60606; 312/899-4876.
+The Internship and the Didactic Program in Dietetics at the University of the Incarnate Word are currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics (ACEND).
+The address and phone number of ACEND are: 216 W. Jackson Blvd., Suite 800, Chicago, IL 60606; 312-899-4876.